 - Warranty and Insurance – Have the customer look up their warranty and insurance.
 What does the warranty say about windshield repair or replacement?
 Their insurance?

 - Repair Consultation – Perform a consultation on the vehicle and see if you should try and stop the damage from spreading.
 If you feel you can stop the damage, then proceed as usual with your repairs.
 Unfortunately – though rare – crack-outs do happen, and that’s just the nature of the job.
 If you’re unsure about repairing the damage, you can go a step further, and…

 - Research the Model – You’ll want to see if there is potential for manufacturer error.
 Go on the internet and do a search or give a dealership a call.
 This could help uncover who is liable for dishing out the dough for repairs or replacement.

-- Set Expectations with a Disclaimer – Be sure to set the expectations in advance with the customer letting them know the best and worst case scenario.
-This is especially important when working on windshields with more than one area of damage or known issues that may reduce the chances of a successful repair.
+- Set Expectations with a Disclaimer.
+Be sure to set the expectations in advance with the customer.
+Let them know the best and worst-case scenario.
+This is especially important when working on windshields.
+Especially windshields with more than one area of damage or known issues that may reduce the chances of a successful repair.

 This is the same advice we give to all technicians who have a customer with a rock-chip or small crack damage on their windshield.
 Repair can – 99% of the time – stop the crack or chip from spreading and improve the cosmetic appearance of the damage by 80% or more.

 Let us know if you have any further questions or thoughts on the subject, and we’ll do our best to answer them.